NoTalkTech/mcp-trino-python/README.md

 # Run using npx (also supports all command-line parameters)
 npx -y mcp-trino-python --username user --password pass
 ```

-## Cursor Configuration

-This project includes Cursor configuration in `.cursor/rules/mcp-trino.mdc`.
-You can use Cursor IDE for improved development experience.

 ### Adding to Cursor